cwedwards9/weather-dashboard/README.md

-# weather-dashboard
+# Weather Dashboard
-A dashboard that shows the current and future weather for your city.
+A dashboard that shows the current and forecasted weather for your city.

 [Deployed Application](https://cwedwards9.github.io/weather-dashboard/)